dezren39/RssRecording/README.md

 # RssRecording
 VB.NET Project for school.
-I just had to make a form that accepted input to a database, but I wanted to try my hand at multiple forms and also pulling web content into my program.
+I had to make a form that accepted and saved input to a database, but I also wanted to try my hand at multiple forms and pulling web content into my program.
+I think it turned out well for revision one.
+I need to flesh out modify, refresh, and delete commands, then I think might add story viewing features.

     Option Explicit On
     Option Strict On